 The vest front is in left-over wool.
 I was so happy with Aaron's Cardinal buttons, that I made another batch for myself.
 The collar thingy was added in order to tie in the skirt's fabric.
 The sleeves are modified too (made less poofy in the caps) to resemble the ones I admire in Elegant French Fashions.
 In retrospect, I should have flat-lined the jacket's lining: it would have been easier to make future adjustments...especially since gaining or losing five pounds means a Victorian outfit no longer fits right.
 (It looks like the back seams already need taking in).

-At some point mid-way through, I packed the whole thing away and decided to start over.
-That's when the Peterson's plan was born.
+At some point mid-way through, I packed the whole thing away and decided to start on something new.
 But the good thing about all these problems, was that I decided not to drop the draping class I'd signed up for months before.
 Whether this helps, is yet to be seen.